Valhalla station: History

 As with most of the Harlem Line, the merger of New York Central with Pennsylvania Railroad in 1968 transformed the station into a Penn Central Railroad station.
 Penn Central's continuous financial despair throughout the 1970s forced them to turn over their commuter service to the Metropolitan Transportation Authority which made it part of Metro-North in 1983.

 Prior to Metro-North Railroad's electrification of this section of the Harlem Line in 1984, service at the station had been greatly reduced compared to other similar stations.
 In the late 1970s, weekday service was about half that of most other stations north of North White Plains, and weekend service was limited to a flag stop for six trains.
 By 1990, service had been restored to fourteen trains a day on weekends, the equivalent of that at other similar stations.

+2015 accident

 On February 3, 2015, the Valhalla train crash occurred north of the station, in which a Metro-North train crashed into a Mercedes-Benz SUV at Commerce Street near the Taconic State Parkway.
-The crash caused 6 deaths and at least 15 injuries, including 7 serious injuries.
+The crash caused six deaths and at least 15 injuries, including seven serious injuries.